 Here are step by step instructions to make your own lcd projector without spending major $$$

-I did this a while back and I'm just now getting to post it. and i know its already been done but I'm posting it anyway!
+I did this a while back and I'm just now getting around to posting it.

 I used a fifteen inch and the sides run outside of the border sooo try and get a 14 instead.
 A few different brand monitors are usable for this project , and a few aren't.

 Here i am using a CMV 522a.
 These work great because they don't have the ffc